Huichelaar/FE8Suspendx2/README.txt

   This is my attempt at replicating a sort of Mila's Turnwheel/Divine Pulse in FEGBA.
 It is admittedly more limited.

   You can create a backup suspend save at any time (except during a tutorial) during a chapter.
-After pressing "Suspend" and declining the offer to return to the main menu, you'll be offered the option to create a backup save.
+Press "Backup" in the chaptermenu and you'll be offered the option to create a backup save.
+If you don't have a backup save yet, the command will be glowing green.
 If you choose "Yes" a backup of your current progress in the chapter will be made.
-If you already had a backup save, this one will be overwritten.
+If you already had a backup save, it will be overwritten.

   To return to your backup save, go back to the main menu and press L instead of A when resuming the battle.
 If a backup save is available, there'll be a counter (under "UNDO") displaying how many times you're allowed to return to this backup.
 When this counter hits 0, you won't be able to return to your backup save.
-This counter can be reset by loading or saving a regular game save and subsequently making another backupsave.
+The "Backup" command will not appear anymore either.
+Reset the counter by loading or saving a regular game save and subsequently making another backupsave.

   Of course, regular suspend is still available.
 The game automatically saves after every action you take.
 If you return to a backupsave this save will also overwrite the regular suspend save (resuming